sboya23/C9-TDP43-behaviour-analysis/README.md

 >After extracting the Data folder change the working directory in each .rmd file to the correct one for you.

 >
->Run .rmd analysis files within each folder.
+>Run .Rmd analysis files within each folder, clean RStudio workspace inbetween scripts.

 ## Contents